bugok/blog/content/post/over_engineering_file_transfer.md

 - ftp
 - smb
 summary: When you can't use your mass storage device as is, you can over-engineer the network to transfer files.
+description: When you can't use your mass storage device as is, you can over-engineer the network to transfer files.
 ---

 ## Context